devgeek2700/Simple-Tic-Tac-Toe-Game-in-Js/README.md

-# Simple Tic Tac Toe ame in Js
+# Simple Tic Tac Toe Game in Js

 Tic Tac Toe is a classic two-player game where players take turns marking X or O on a 3x3 grid.
 The first player to get three in a row horizontally, vertically, or diagonally wins.